GoogleChrome/ip-protection/Masked-Domain-List.md

-addynamo.com                                     | Ad Dynamo                                                      | Not Impacted By Script Blocking addynamo.net                                     | Ad Dynamo                                                      | Not Impacted By Script Blocking adknife.com                                      | Ad Knife                                                       | Not Impacted By Script Blocking admagnet.com                                     | Ad Magnet                                                      | Not Impacted By Script Blocking admagnet.net                                     | Ad Magnet                                                      | Not Impacted By Script Blocking ad4game.com                                      | Ad4Game                                                        | Not Impacted By Script Blocking
+addynamo.com                                     | Ad Dynamo                                                      | Not Impacted By Script Blocking addynamo.net                                     | Ad Dynamo                                                      | Not Impacted By Script Blocking adknife.com                                      | Ad Knife                                                       | Not Impacted By Script Blocking admagnet.net                                     | Ad Magnet                                                      | Not Impacted By Script Blocking ad4game.com                                      | Ad4Game                                                        | Not Impacted By Script Blocking
 ad-alliance.de                                   | AdAlliance                                                     | Not Impacted By Script Blocking